petebrowne/massimo-site/pages/configuration.md

-**Massimo** projects can be configured through config files located in the root of your project.
-These config files will automatically detected when you run massimo [commands](/massimo/usage).
+**Massimo** projects can be configured through a `config.rb` file located in the root of your project or by using command line options.
+The config file will automatically detected when you run massimo&nbsp;[commands](/usage/).

 config.rb
 ---------

-The prefered way is to use a `config.rb` file.
-In that file, you have access to all of the Site's methods.
+In the `config.rb` file, you have access to all of the site's methods.
 For&nbsp;example:

     config.javascripts_url = '/js'
     config.stylesheets_url = '/css'